Faizankhan97/react-practices/README.md

 single responsibility principle that even component sholud have one clear responsibility or role.

 Higher Order Component is a function that takes a component and return a new components at the end normal javascript function

+uncontrolled component is to control the from useState and controlled component is to control from the parent component